-- 2.2.1 Site visit: I carried out an unaccompanied site visit on 2 November 2020 and 21 May 2021.
+- 2.2.1 Site visit: I carried out an unaccompanied site visit on 2 March 2022.
 All my observations were from ground level and I estimated all dimensions unless otherwise indicated.
-Exploratory root trenching was undertaken as part of this assessment adjacent to Tree 5.
+Aerial inspections, root or soil analysis, exploratory root trenching and internal diagnostic testing was not undertaken as part of this assessment.
 I did not have access to trees on other private properties and have confined observations of them to what was visible from within the property.
-The weather at the time of the inspections was and clear and dry with good visibility. - 2.2.2 Brief site description: 28-32 Somerset Street is located in the residential suburb of Kingswood (refer figure 1).
-The site is on the eastern side of the road and surrounded by residential development.
-The property consists a single storey weatherboard residence that is currently unoccupied and centrally set on one of the three lots.
-A variety of ornamental and indigenous trees are scattered throughout the site and around the site boundaries.
+The weather at the time of inspection was dull and drizzling with average visibility. - 2.2.2 Brief site description: 641-655A Pacific Highway is located in the residential suburb of Chatswood (refer figure 1).
+The site is on the eastern side of the road and surrounded by similar development.
+The site consists of two lots, each with a three storey residential building that are currently occupied and centrally set within the site boundaries.
+A variety of ornamental, coniferous and indigenous trees are scattered throughout the site and around the site boundaries.